supragya/supragya/README.md

-A research-oriented developer with an eye on deeply technical elements of **zero-knowledge**, **S(N/T)ARKs**, **distributed consensus** and other **blockchain** technologies.
-I found myself in this field when thinking about "what if DB replicas are adverserial?".

-I have built interesting things you may want to look at, some of them being:

-1. 🔐 In-code implementation of many zero-knowledge elements: see [CryptographyResearch](https://github.com/supragya/CryptographyResearch)
-2. ⛓️ **EVM indexer for historical pricing** with full high availability support, see [EtherScope](https://github.com/supragya/EtherScope)
-3. 🔌 A peer-to-peer packet sniffer for Tendermint (now CometBFT), see [TendermintConnector](https://github.com/supragya/TendermintConnector)
+Blockchain dev with interest in **ZK** & **Distributed Consensus**

+Browse a few interesting things:

+- A toy zero-knowledge virtual machine from scratch: see [PixieZKVM](https://github.com/supragya/PixieZKVM)
+- Some zk / cryptography primitives and circuits: see [CryptographyResearch](https://github.com/supragya/CryptographyResearch)
+- Ethereum index with HA, DEX pricing, runs on 14 chains, see [EtherScope](https://github.com/supragya/EtherScope)
+- Fake P2P packet sniffing cometBFT client: see [TendermintConnector](https://github.com/supragya/TendermintConnector)

-These days, I've been coding, mostly in 🦀 Rust, and practicing some abstract linear algebra ✎ᝰ. on the side.
+These days, I've been coding, mostly in 🦀 Rust, and practicing some abstract math ✎ᝰ. on the side.

 📜 Want to have a look at my **resume** or reach me?
 You can find it [here](https://drive.google.com/file/d/1sngyBEDdJYcBvYm8UhZwtCRAcl8WmsvT/view?usp=sharing).